 Despite great successes of Einstein's theory of gravity in giving predictions of various new physical phenomena, such as black holes and gravitational waves, one should keep in mind that so far this theory has been mostly tested in the weak-field regime and that tests of strong gravity have started to appear only recently [1-3].
-Furthermore, even in the weak-field regime, there are attempts to incorporate the effects of dark matter and dark energy to the gravitational side of the equations by modifying the gravitational Lagrangian [4].
-Perhaps more importantly, there are also strong theoretical reasons to consider higher-order corrections to the Einstein-Hilbert action to address the non-renormalizability of Einstein's gravity (see e.g. [5-8]).
+Furthermore, even in the weak-field regime, there are attempts to incorporate the effects of dark matter and dark energy to the gravitational lagrangian [4].
+Perhaps more importantly, there are also strong theoretical reasons to consider higher-order corrections to the Einstein-Hilbert action to address the non-renormalizability of Einstein's gravity (see e.g., [5-8]).